 We are exposed to interest rate risk due to fluctuations in interest rates on our debt and deposits.
 Our indebtedness consists of bank and other borrowings, a loan from a non-controlling interest and convertible bonds.
-As of March 31, 2015, we had HK\$626 million in bank borrowings that bore interest at floating rates ranging from 6.4% to 9.8% per annum and bank and other borrowings that bore interest at fixed rates ranging from 6.6% to 9.6% per annum.
+As of March 31, 2016, we had HK\$464 million in bank borrowings that bore interest at floating rates ranging from 4.4% to 9.8% per annum and none that bore interest at fixed rates.

 Additional increases in interest rates could potentially result in an increase in our cost of float rate borrowings, which could negatively affect our business and results of operations.
 The People's Bank of China, or the PBOC, regulates the interest rates of our Renminbi-denominated borrowings.
-As of March 31, 2015, the current lending interest rate for one-to-three-year Renminbi loans was ranging from 6.4% to 9.8% per annum.
-The PBOC-published benchmark one-to-three-year lending rates in China as of March 31, 2015 were ranging from 5.4% to 5.8% per annum (2014: 6.0% to 6.2% per annum).
-Based on our borrowings as of March 31, 2015, we estimate that interest expense relating to our borrowings payable would increase by HK\$6.2 million on an annual basis in the event interest rates were to increase by 1.0% per annum assuming our borrowings could be adjusted annually.
+As of March 31, 2016, the current lending interest rate for one-to-three-year Renminbi loans was ranging from 4.4% to 9.8% per annum.
+The PBOC-published benchmark one-to-three-year lending rates in China as of March 31, 2016 were ranging from 4.4% to 4.8% per annum (2015: 5.4% to 5.8% per annum).
+Based on our borrowings as of March 31, 2016, we estimate that interest expense relating to our borrowings payable would increase by HK\$4.6 million on an annual basis in the event interest rates were to increase by 1.0% per annum assuming our borrowings could be adjusted annually.